cde-ev/cdedb2/doc/source/Introduction_Architecture.rst

 The basic account is referred to as persona.
 Each persona has an associated realm to which it belongs.
 Thus it is possible to uniquely identify the users of all realms by there persona id.
+Each realm may associate additional data to its users, however if the general dataset provided by the core realm is enough this is optional.

 Realms
 ------